Profit + Purpose

 A Term, a Concept, and a Wager on the Future

 In 2007, a group of philanthropists, investors, and development finance professionals gathered at the Rockefeller Foundation's Bellagio Center in Italy and coined a term that would reshape capital markets: impact investing.
 The meeting named something that had been happening without shared language — deliberate deployments of private capital into enterprises designed to generate measurable social or environmental benefit alongside financial return.
-What followed over two decades is one of the most consequential structural stories in modern finance: from loosely affiliated mission-driven foundations into a recognized asset class with dedicated infrastructure, regulatory frameworks, and institutional allocators.
-Today, global impact investing AUM stands at $1.571 trillion (GIIN, 2024).
-The path from Bellagio to that number is worth understanding — because how a market forms determines what it becomes.
+What followed over two decades is one of the most consequential structural stories in modern finance: from loosely affiliated mission-driven foundations into a recognized asset class with dedicated infrastructure, regulatory frameworks, and institutional allocators. > How a market forms determines what it becomes.
+The path from Bellagio to $1.571 trillion is worth understanding.

 The Early Pioneers and the Infrastructure Problem

 Before impact investing had a name, it had practitioners.
 The Omidyar Network (2004), Acumen (2001), and Root Capital pioneered distinct models — blended philanthropy-investment, patient capital in South Asia and Sub-Saharan Africa, and specialized agricultural lending in emerging markets.
 They operated from conviction in the absence of standards, benchmarks, or shared taxonomy.
 The infrastructure deficit was the defining early constraint: without common definitions, investors could not compare performance; without performance data, institutions could not justify allocation; without institutions, deal sizes stayed small.
-The Global Impact Investing Network, founded in 2009, was the direct response.
-GIIN's most consequential early contribution was IRIS — the Impact Reporting and Investment Standards — giving practitioners a shared vocabulary for measuring outcomes.
+The Global Impact Investing Network, founded in 2009 [2], was the direct response.
+GIIN's most consequential early contribution was IRIS — the Impact Reporting and Investment Standards [2] — giving practitioners a shared vocabulary for measuring outcomes.
 It did not solve the measurement problem, but established conditions under which it could eventually be solved.

 Development Finance Institutions as Market Builders